crazycodeboy/react-native-splash-screen/README.md

 **Android:**

-1. In your android/settings.gradle file, make the following additions:
+1.In your android/settings.gradle file, make the following additions:
 ```
 include ':react-native-splash-screen'
 project(':react-native-splash-screen').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-splash-screen/android')
 ```

-2. In your android/app/build.gradle file, add the `:react-native-splash-screen` project as a compile-time dependency:
+2.In your android/app/build.gradle file, add the `:react-native-splash-screen` project as a compile-time dependency:

 ```
 ...